Jarvis Moss

-Jarvis Jaray Moss (born August 3, 1984) is a former college and professional American football player who was a defensive end in the National Football League (NFL) for five seasons.
+Jarvis Jaray Moss (born August 3, 1984) is an American former professional football player who was a defensive end in the National Football League (NFL) for five seasons.
 He played college football for the University of Florida, received All-American honors, and was a member of a BCS National Championship team in 2006.
-Moss was drafted by the Denver Broncos in the first round of the 2007 NFL Draft, and played professionally for the Broncos and Oakland Raiders.
+Moss was selected by the Denver Broncos in the first round of the 2007 NFL draft, and played professionally for the Broncos and Oakland Raiders.

-Early years
+Early life

 Moss was born in Denton, Texas in 1984.
 He attended Billy Ryan High School in Denton, where he was instrumental in helping the Ryan Raiders win their first Texas Class 4A state championship.
 He played in the 2003 U.S. Army All-American Bowl, and was recognized as a Parade magazine high school All-American.

 College career

-Moss accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2004 to 2006.
+Moss accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Ron Zook and coach Urban Meyer's Florida Gators football teams from 2003 to 2006.

 Memorably, Moss blocked two crucial kicks in the fourth quarter of the Gators' 2006 victory over the South Carolina Gamecocks.
 The first block stopped a Gamecock point after touchdown (PAT) to keep South Carolina's lead at 16–10.
 The second was a block of a would-be game-winning field goal for South Carolina with eight seconds left on the game clock, and secured a 17–16 victory for the Gators.
 He was named a first-team All-American by Pro Football Weekly after the 2006 season.

 Moss declared for the 2007 NFL Draft following the Gators' victory in the 2007 BCS National Championship Game.